Consult the most frequently asked questions

 From the editor, the online help can be accessed at any time by pressing the F1 key on the keyboard.
 The help displayed will be specific to the mouse selection.

 It is also possible to access the online help and user tutorials from the toolbar in the “Help” section.

 Moreover, all the tutorials are available on the straton web site: Downloads

-In the toolbar, click on “Tools”, then “Option”.
+In the toolbar, click on “Tools”, then “Options”.
 From this window it is possible to set up most of the programming assistance functionalities and development options of the editor.

-In the “Editor” section, find the line “track change” and uncheck it.
+In the “Editor” section, find the line “Track changes” and uncheck it.

 Initial values can be set in the variable editor, directly in each programs, by double clicking in the “Init value” column.

 In order to have an overview of all the variables in the project and/or in order to set initial values, open the “Variables” item from the project workspace.